acuna-public/JabaDaba/README.md

-Obsolete.
-Stays for historical reasons.
+Obsolete, Stays for historical reasons.
 Now is the part of [UPL Core](https://github.com/upl-lang/Core).